grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test authoring/02 Create tests from recordings/01 Using the browser recorder.md

 1. Save the recorded script in any of your projects.
   To include some of the requests in the _third party list_,  deselect the ones you want to include.
   ![Step 4](./images/Recording-a-test-script/step-4.png)
 1. Edit your script as necessary.
-Depending on the type of testing, you might need to change different aspects of the script.
+Depending on the [type of load test](/test-types/load-test-types/), you might need to change different aspects of the script.
    Typical changes are for [load options](/using-k6/options) and to handle [correlation and dynamic data](/examples/correlation-and-dynamic-data).
 1. Run the test locally or in k6 Cloud.